SAP-samples/fiori-tools-samples/app-with-tutorials/non-cap/sap-fiori-elements/V2/myfioriapp/README.md

 ## Requirements

-This app is intended as a sample app that can be previwed using SAP Fiori tools in SAP Business Application or VSC.
+This app is intended as a sample app that can be previwed using SAP Fiori tools in SAP Business Application Studio or Visual Studio Code.
 Refer to [documentation](https://help.sap.com/docs/SAP_FIORI_tools/17d50220bcd848aa854c9c182d65b699/2d8b1cb11f6541e5ab16f05461c64201.html) for help on how to get started with SAP Fiori tools.

 You must have access to the SAP Gateway Demo system (ES5) for this sample app.
 Follow [this tutorial](https://developers.sap.com/tutorials/gateway-demo-signup.html) to create one if you don't already have an account.